awil414/Command-Line-README-Generator/README.md

 ## Usage
-run node index.js then answer prompts
+run node index.js and answer prompts

 ## License

   This project is licensed under the MIT license.

-## Contributing
+## Credits
 none

 ## Tests